If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Research shows that men tend to lose fat more quickly from around their waist, whereas women typically lose fat more quickly from the hips and the top of the thighs.

-What’s more, research also shows that men tend to lose fat slightly quicker than women in general.
-Men also tend to maintain muscle more easily than women do during calorie restriction, which is important for maintaining a healthy metabolic rate and body composition.
+What’s more, research also shows that men typically lose fat slightly quicker than women.
+Men also tend to maintain muscle more easily than women during calorie restriction, which is important for maintaining a healthy metabolic rate and body composition.

-If you want to learn more about how your metabolism is affected by weight loss, check out this article:
+If you want to learn more about how weight loss affects your metabolism, check out this article:

 “Metabolic Damage” and “Starvation Mode,” Debunked by Science